vincentiusvictor/Expense_Tracker/README.md

   pip install matplotlib
   pip install pysqlite3
 ```

+# Execution
+Run the app.py file and it will show an IP address for the project's website.

 ## Content
 ### app.py
 This python folder is used for several functions, which mainly are used to create a table and collect the data from the user.
 This folder uses the sqlite3 package, which is used to connect the database in order to execute the code.